 Think of it as updating your laptop’s operating system or your favourite app - only here it is for your investments so that you have the latest funds and the recommended asset allocation to have better chances of reaching your goal.
 And that too for free.

 Speaking of free, to ensure that you don’t have to pay any exit load, we will be rebalancing your exit load free investments only.
-So in equity funds you will have to pay no exit load and no taxes.
+So in equity funds you will have to pay no exit load.
 We will also be bearing the transaction charges ourselves.
 Isn't that sweet?
 We are like that only. :D

 So do you have any goals that need rebalancing?
 Go find out!

 How does Portfolio Rebalancing work exactly?